 Werner stared back up at the ceiling.
 “Ya know I had this sorta weird scenario in my head where when I’d ring them up, they’d say”—he cleared his voice and suddenly his voice and tone changed—“‘Cadence?
 What are you talkin’ bout.
 Cadence is standin’ right here, talkin’ and walkin’.
 Who the hell are you?’”

 “What kind of scenario is that?”
 Gilbert arched a brow.

 “I mean, I still don’t understand a lick about vitae.
 The others’ve explained it ta me, but it’s over my head.
 Who’s ta say that we all haven’t had a psychotic break at the same time, and I’m just a figment of Werner’s imagination?
 Could be possible.
 In fact, the more time I have my thoughts just ta myself, the more I think it.”

 “Hell, don’t say shit like that.”
-Gilbert picked up a soft-cover book laying on the table and threw it at him.
+Gilbert picked up a soft-cover book laying on the desk and threw it at him.
 “I don’t even want to imagine dealing with the possibility that you’re some permanent resident in Werner’s brain.”

 Werner caught the book with ease and seemed surprised at the fact.
-“Still are holdin’ that grudge, aren’t ya?”
+“Still holdin’ that grudge, aren’t ya?”